Setting Up the Agent Environment

 OpenAI: 401 Unauthorized

-Check that your API key is correct and has available credits.
+Check that your OPENAI_API_KEY is correct and has available credits.

 OpenRouter: 401 Unauthorized

-Check that your API key is correct.
+Check that your OPENROUTER_API_KEY is correct.
 Keys start with sk-or-.

 OpenRouter: Model not found